 Microsoft Surface Pro 3

-Microsoft Surface Pro 3 review: The best hybrid tablet - for now
+Microsoft Surface Pro 3 review: Superb value, but no longer the best hybrid tablet

 Third time lucky, Microsoft strikes gold with the Surface Pro 3

 Update 18/12/2015: The Microsoft Surface Pro 4 has arrived, and although not a major upgrade on the Surface Pro 3, it is now the best hybrid tablet you can buy.
 What's different about it?
 The new Surface Pro has a slightly larger 12.3in display with a higher resolution of 2,736 x 1,824, and includes the latest Intel Skylake processors.

 The Surface Pro 3 is still on sale, however, and right now it's a bargain.
 The base Core i3 model is cheaper than the Core m3 Surface Pro 4 by £200, and the top-end Core i7 Surface Pro 3 with 512GB SSD is a massive £600 cheaper than the equivalent Surface Pro 4 model.
 The latest Surface Pro 4 might be the best hybrid on the market, then, but the Surface Pro 3 is still a great buy.

 The Surface Pro 3 is the flagship of Microsoft’s Surface family, the big, pricier brother to the recently released Surface 3.
 The Pro ups the ante with a larger 12in display, a vastly more potent Intel Core processor and a nippy SSD.
 But is all that enough to back up Microsoft’s claims that this is "the tablet that can replace your laptop?"
 After all, not only does the machine have competition from Windows tablets, it now also faces the iPad Pro (and we've written a direct comparison if you're interested in how they compare).
 So it is still the hybrid to beat?

 Microsoft Surface Pro 3 review: Specifications